 How does the Golden Rule relate to our blog series on how to build a business?

-As a service business with a remote hourly workforce, your employees are the building blocks of your business and it’s vital to lay a solid foundation.
+As a service business with a remote hourly workforce, your employees are the hands that build of your business.
 You want employees who work hard, are loyal and honest, dependable, committed and reliable.
 You want good employees who will stay with you for a long time.
 The alternative, a high turnover rate, can be crippling.
 We have had janitorial business owners tell us that 200% employee turnover annually is a conservative number!
 That’s a vicious and constant churning of time and dollars to recruit and train new staff, pay overtime to existing staff to compensate and suffer through lower productivity.